claverru/Swift-for-TensorFlow-in-Ubuntu-Docker/README.md

-# Swift for TensorFlow on Ubuntu Docker
+# Swift for TensorFlow in Ubuntu Docker

 ## Download